sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Print the sample datasets results
 ---------------------------------

-It Print the sample datasets results.
+It prints the sample datasets results.

 Processor Configuration